Domenico Pozzovivo

-Domenico Pozzovivo (born 30 November 1982) is an Italian former road racing cyclist, who competed as a professional from 2005 to 2024.
+Domenico Pozzovivo (born 30 November 1982) is an Italian road racing cyclist, who competes for the UCI pro team Solution Tech NIPPO Rali.
 His very small stature confers him with the qualities of a pure climbing specialist.
 He is most known for a victory in stage 8 of the 2012 Giro d'Italia, an overall victory in the 2012 Giro del Trentino, and is notable for his educational attainments.

 Personal life

 Pozzovivo has a degree in economics and wrote a thesis entitled "Southern politics from the unity of Italy up to the present day".
 His educational attainments have earned him the nickname "Dr. Pozzovivo" in the peloton.
 He stated that his fields of interest outside cycling are history, technology, economics, politics and weather forecasts.
 He plays piano and speaks French fluently and stated that a jump into politics would interest him after his cycling career.

 Career

 In 2008, Pozzovivo finished on the third step of the podium of the Giro del Trentino, which had a race categorization of 2.1.
 The first place went to Vincenzo Nibali of while Stefano Garzelli from the took the second place.
 He then participated in his third Giro d'Italia.
 While he was not considered a favorite for the overall rankings prior to the race, he managed to finish in ninth position of the general classification.
 He notably took the second position on the fifteenth stage, a mountain affair finishing atop the Category 1 Passo Fedaia, which was featured for the first time in Giro history.
 He was bested only by his team-mate Emanuele Sella, who eventually tested positive for the blood booster MIRCERA and was later disqualified.